Frequently Asked Questions about Group Insurance

 10. “Do we need 100% participation to have a group plan?”

 No. Most insurance companies like to see 75% or 80% participation from your staff.
-But we have clients that are exceptions.
 We also work with an insurance company that will accept groups of any size, and any participation ratio, as long as they have 50 employees worldwide.
-The best thing to do would be to call us prior to downloading forms off our site so we can speak and see how we could best help you.
+The best thing to do would be to call us prior to downloading forms off our site so we can speak and learn your needs.
+We can, usually, let you know right away, with a few questions, what may be the best direction to go for you and your members.

 11. “Are there other ways to save on renewal premiums besides switching carriers?”

-We have published four different “magazine-quality” guides as well as a workbook (see below), helping organizations learn how to reduce their health insurance premiums along with the tips and strategies we use here at Good Neighbor Insurance.
+We have published four guides as well as a workbook (see below), to help organizations learn how to reduce their health insurance premiums along with the tips and strategies we use here at Good Neighbor Insurance.
 If you get you insurance direct through a carrier, you may also be wasting money.

-Call us today or email email@example.com and let us see where you might be able to save a few to a few hundred thousand dollars a year.
-Literally.
+Call us today, 1-866-636-9100 or email email@example.com and let us see where you might be able to save you hundreds, perhaps thousands of dollars.

 To help you save on your international group health insurance